- The C-suite makes time to read thought leadership

 Why can it do that – and how?
 To answer these questions, it’s worth delving into the Longitude report because it reveals key C-suite perceptions that may help your company produce more impactful content.

-Here’s what I see as four of its key takeaways for chief marketing officers, marketing directors, and content strategists in the B2B space.
+Here’s are four key takeaways for chief marketing officers, marketing directors, and content strategists in B2B fintech.

 Executives will make time for practical B2B thought leadership